AlyxSharkBite/CryptoShark/ReadMe.md

 * .NET 6 Update
 * Added ECC Encryption

+**Version 2.1.2 - Update April 2022**
+* Added back the ability to work with Pkcs8 Encrypted Keys

 ## About
 Code written on macOS Catalina (10.15) updated on Windows 11